amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

 </p>
 <br>

+## About this Open Source Project
+This open-source project is for you(community).
+Our Team at [MindOrks](https://mindorks.com) has taken this initiative to promote Android Learning in the best possible way.
+We are determined to provide quality content for everyone.
+Let's do it together by learning from this project.

 ## We will build and learn the following for the App like Uber and Lyft:
 * Create Rider Android Clone App
 * Fetch and show nearby cabs on Google Map